 FSD’s first humanitarian demining mission in Croatia

-Commissioned by the Swiss association Causes Communes and funded by the Swiss Federal Department of Foreign Affairs, FSD conducted its first humanitarian demining operation in Croatia between 1998 and 1999, in the village of Kusonje in eastern Croatia — a place tragically known for a deadly ambush during the conflict.
+Commissioned by the Swiss association Causes Communes and funded by the Swiss Federal Department of Foreign Affairs, FSD conducted its first humanitarian demining operation in Croatia between 1998 and 1999, in the village of Kusonje.

-Although Croatia remains partially contaminated by landmines and explosive remnants of war, significant progress has been made in recent years.
-Large hazardous areas have already been cleared, while the remaining contaminated regions are mainly located in mountainous and rugged terrain, making clearance operations more challenging.
-The country has set itself the goal of becoming completely mine-free by 2026.
+Although Croatia was long affected by landmines and explosive remnants of war, significant progresswas made over the years.
+Large hazardous areas were cleared, with the remaining contamination concentrated in mountainous and rugged terrain, making operations more complex.
+The country officially became mine-free in March 2026, marking a major milestone in its recovery.

 From Bosnia to Ukraine